On this day, instead of putting emphasis on the realisation of the product, we will focus on research: the Process of Making.

 In the Research Station, students, alumni and tutors show special projects where they use technology or materials in an unexpected way and an exhibition in which the Stations reflect on Research through Making.

 • Experiment.
-Materialize.
+Materialise.
 Position.
 Share.
 Show.
 Connect.

 Third-year Graphic Design students investigated a material of own choice during the tenth quarter.
 Through in-depth research and experiments, they dissected material and transformed it into a new being.